Be Tangential to Manifold: Discovering Riemannian Metric for Diffusion Models: Abstract

 \section{Abstract}

-Diffusion models are powerful deep generative models (DGMs) that generate high-fidelity, diverse content.
-However, unlike classical DGMs, they lack an explicit, tractable low-dimensional latent space that parameterizes the data manifold.
-This absence limits manifold-aware analysis and operations, such as interpolation and editing.
-Existing interpolation methods for diffusion models typically follow paths through high-density regions, which are not necessarily aligned with the data manifold and can yield perceptually unnatural transitions.
-To exploit the data manifold learned by diffusion models, we propose a novel Riemannian metric on the noise space, inspired by recent findings that the Jacobian of the score function captures the tangent spaces to the local data manifold.
-This metric encourages geodesics in the noise space to stay within or run parallel to the learned data manifold.
-Experiments on image interpolation show that our metric produces perceptually more natural and faithful transitions than existing density-based and naive baselines.
+Diffusion models are powerful deep generative models, but unlike classical models, they lack an explicit low-dimensional latent space that parameterizes the data manifold.
+This absence makes it difficult to perform manifold-aware operations, such as geometrically faithful interpolation or conditional guidance that respects the learned manifold.
+We propose a training-free Riemannian metric on the noise space, derived from the Jacobian of the score function.
+The key insight is that the spectral structure of this Jacobian separates tangent and normal directions of the data manifold; our metric leverages this separation to encourage paths to stay tangential to the manifold rather than drift toward high-density regions.
+To validate that our metric faithfully captures the manifold geometry, we examine it from two complementary angles.
+First, geodesics under our metric yield perceptually more natural interpolations than existing methods on synthetic, image, and video frame datasets.
+Second, the tangent--normal decomposition induced by our metric prevents classifier-free guidance from deviating off the manifold, improving generation quality while preserving text-image alignment. \keywords{Diffusion Models \and Manifold Hypothesis \and Riemannian Geometry \and Image Interpolation \and Classifier-Free Guidance}